Documentary to feature school backed by LeBron James

 I Promise is designed to help at-risk children with a curriculum focused on science, technology, engineering and math.

-James, who starred with the Cleveland Cavaliers, now plays for the Los Angeles Lakers.
+James, who was formerly with the Cleveland Cavaliers, now plays for the Los Angeles Lakers.

 Information from: Akron Beacon Journal, http://www.ohio.com